9 Fixes for Excel Not Working on iPadOS 26

 - Check for Office 365 updates regularly if you’re using it via subscription.

 If Excel isn’t working on iPadOS 26, the issue is usually linked to compatibility, cached data, or outdated app files.
 By updating, reinstalling, or clearing the app cache, most users can fix the problem quickly.
-After following these steps, Excel started working perfectly on my iPad again.
+After following these steps, Excel should start working perfectly on your iPad again.
 Keep both Excel and iPadOS updated, and you’ll avoid most of these issues in the future.

 FAQs